Graduation Requirements & Course Information

 Parents & guardians are more than welcome to contact the School Counselor with questions about enrollment, course offerings & graduation requirements.
 However, student schedules should be student driven - meaning the student should initiate any changes and communicate with teachers, the School Counselor, and their parents/guardians about their class schedule and plans.
 Our goal is foster student independence and help them gain confidence in making decisions - two very important lifelong skills.
 Parents & guardians may also utilize Infinite Campus to view student schedules and grades.

-The Kansas Department of Education is working on updating graduation requirements.
-Starting with the class of 2028, new graduation requirements will be in effect.
+The Kansas Department of Education has developed new graduation requirements, starting with the class of 2028.
 This link will take you to the KSDE website to find more information.
-The USD 111 website will be updated as soon as the KSDE confirms the new requirements.

 Doniphan West High School Diploma